DEAD-MAN-OO/Student-IN/README.md

-Use Your Config In fbconfig file
+Use Your Config In fb.js file